levon-dalakyan/composity/docs/iterators-sync.md

-# Synchronous Iterator Methods in Composize
+# Synchronous Iterator Methods in Composity

 ## Introduction

-Composize provides a powerful set of synchronous iterator methods that allow you to work efficiently with iterable data structures.
+Composity provides a powerful set of synchronous iterator methods that allow you to work efficiently with iterable data structures.
 These methods enable you to perform various operations on iterables, such as filtering, mapping, and composing, in a lazy and memory-efficient manner.

-The synchronous iterator methods in Composize are designed to work with any iterable object, including arrays, strings, and custom iterables.
+The synchronous iterator methods in Composity are designed to work with any iterable object, including arrays, strings, and custom iterables.
 They provide a flexible and functional approach to data processing, allowing you to create complex data transformations with ease.

 ## Table of Contents